Energiewende

 The Energiewende (energy turnaround) (/de/) is the ongoing energy transition by Germany.
 The new system intends to rely heavily on renewable energy (particularly wind, photovoltaics, and hydroelectricity), energy efficiency, and energy demand management.

 Legislative support for the Energiewende was passed in late 2010 and included greenhouse gas (GHG) reductions of 80–95% by 2050 (relative to 1990) and a renewable energy target of 60% by 2050.

 Germany had made progress on its GHG emissions reduction target before the introduction of the program, achieving a 27% decrease between 1990 and 2014.
 The country would need to maintain an average GHG emissions abatement rate of 3.5% per year to reach its Energiewende goal, equal to the maximum historical value.

 Germany's energy mix has a high intensity due a significant coal and fossil gas usage.

 Germany phased out nuclear power in 2023 as part of the Energiewende, and plans to retire existing coal power plants possibly by 2030, and latest by 2038.
-By 2023 the early retirement of the country's nuclear power plants was no longer supported by the general public and the plan was controversial between energy experts, fearing that it could have a negative impact on Germany's goals to reduce greenhouse gas emissions.
+By 2023 the early retirement of the country's nuclear power plants was no longer supported by the general public and the plan was controversial among energy experts, fearing that it could have a negative impact on Germany's goals to reduce greenhouse gas emissions.